 Climate-Smart Agriculture and the World Bank Group

 The WBG portfolio will also increase its focus on impact at scale and be rebalanced to have a greater focus on adaptation and resilience.
-To enable these commitments, we are screening all IDA projects for climate risks, and will continue to develop and mainstream metrics and indicators to measure outcomes, and account for greenhouse gas emissions in our projects and operations.
-These actions will help our client countries implement their Nationally Determined Contributions (NDCs) in the agriculture sector, and will contribute to progress on the Sustainable Development Goals for climate action, poverty, and the eradication of hunger.
+To enable these commitments, we are screening all projects for climate risks, and will continue to develop and use metrics and indicators to measure outcomes, and account for greenhouse gas emissions in our projects and operations.
+These actions will help our client countries implement their Nationally Determined Contributions (NDCs) in the agriculture sector, and will contribute to progress on the Sustainable Development Goals (SDGs) for climate action, poverty, and the eradication of hunger.

 The Bank’s support of CSA is making a difference across the globe:

 Starting in 2015, a Bank-supported project has been helping pastoralists adopt climate-smart agriculture in the Sahel—namely Burkina Faso, Chad, Mali, Mauritania, Niger and Senegal.
-Interventions to improve animal health and rearing, and promote more sustainable rangeland management, are boosting productivity and resilience, and helping to reduce emissions.
+Interventions to improve animal health and rearing and promote more sustainable rangeland management are boosting productivity and resilience and helping to reduce emissions.